Marje3PSUT/strapi-plugin-audit-log-marje3/docs/BREAKDOWN.md

 The cron task executes once daily.
 It calls the `deleteJob()` function from the service `delete-log`, which checks the plugin settings and deletes the logs accordingly.
 Currently, the settings can only be changed within the frontend.

 The settings are stored using `strapi.store`, with the default settings set in the `bootstrap.js` file.

-### Frontend

-TODO

-## TODO

-1. Fix log fetching issue: When users open the logs tab for the first time, the strapi backend will send them to a web address with predefined query string.
-This leads to two requests being made.
-This happens because the every browser automatically handles 301 and 302 redirects, with no option to disable them.
-So, the only option available is to compare the request's address with the address in the response.
-If they don't match, the web address in the browser's bar is updated, causing yet another data retrieval process.
-(TODO: add enabled toggle to useQuery to bypass 2nd refresh)

-2. Add mechanism to include/exlude endpoints/statuses/methods from configuration file

-3. Add column hide/show menu.